Don Shave's Ancestral Family Tree

 Marriagebefore 1281Floris, V., and she were married before 1281.

-Deathafter 1281She died after 1281 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Deathafter 1281She died after 1281 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of her death (as a teenager aged 13) in the year of 1281 is not known-surviving in 1281 as a teenager was difficult-as neither death or birth location are known, used the conceptual continent

 Person SourceBeatrix had person sources.1